Teh-Dango/Sarge-AI/installation.md

 Place the sarge PBO inside the @ExileServer\addons folder.

 ### Step 2
-Open the config.cpp file in the mission PBO root and search for the word CfgExileCustomCode and make it look like the following:
+Place the ratingFix.sqf inside the mission root then open the config.cpp file in the mission PBO root and search for the word CfgExileCustomCode and make it look like the following:
 ```html
 class CfgExileCustomCode
 {